bullet-db/bullet-db.github.io/docs/about/contributing.md

 ## Future plans

 Here is a list of features we are currently considering/working on.
-If the Status column is empty, we are still discussing how to approach/break them.
+If the Status column is empty, we are still discussing how to prioritize/approach/break them down.
 They will be updated as they are solidified.
 Feel free to [contact us](contact.md) with any ideas/suggestions/PRs!

 This list is neither comprehensive nor in any particular order.